Biography

 Around the time of Newton, or before, we pictured ourselves as tiny insects stuck in vast, seemingly endless resin, with any knowledge we acquire about why we are there or what lies beyond us perceived as modest gifts of our abilities.
 However, after Laplace, there was a significant shift (and, arguably, the birth of an element of arrogance).
 Laplace's ideas, particularly his views on determinism and his sense of an “outsider view of the mechanical universe”, encouraged a view of the universe resembling a clockmaker observing a clock.
 This shift led us to adopt a more adamant stance, positioning ourselves as outsiders objectively analyzing the universe.
 That's misleading.
 I do not suggest a return to the supernatural, but rather a sense of humility, curiosity, and even gratitude for our methods and rigor, while remaining suspended, like small insects, in an "endless resin"—the observable universe.

 In modern terms, Laplace’s program metamorphosed into something like “The Universe as a Conway's Game of Life”—put some elementary stuff and elementary rules, and everything emerges.
 But I think that's a category error.
 Unlike in Conway's game, there is no sensible way to get out of the universe and restart it with a different initial condition.
 It's a reductionist dream, but likely a category error.
 We can only hope to describe this existence partially, from within.
+But we can do a great deal—and often get surprises—even with that modest hope.

 Contact